sohale/3dconstraints.js/README.md

 Each 3d object has a "shape", a free 3x4 matrix for as a lineaar transformation matrix.

+### Video dmostation (comoing soon)

+### How it works
+As aa result of adding (multile) constraints, a set of linear equtions is ccreated and is solved on the fly.
+A constriant is a projection into the null-space of a transformation associated with the current set of equations.

+## Usage
 ### The interface
 * The `InterFace` class
 * `InterFace.constraint_samedistance`